Hi, I’m Sherrae Phelps the writer and creator of the blog The Christian Doormat.

-Twisted truths can support and encourage Christians to be doormats, portraying it as something that is good and noble.
-These misconceptions of virtues limit an individual’s growth by keeping them weak.
+When these truths are twisted it encourages Christians to be doormats, portraying it as something that is good and noble.
+The misconceptions of virtues limit an individual’s growth by keeping them weak.
 If one takes hold of these twisted truths, it will significantly limit their potential, happiness, relationships, and their ability to create goodness in and with their lives.

 More about this blog…

-I hope you enjoy and find something here that is meaningful to you.
+I hope you find something here that is meaningful and valuable to you.